Co-author Maddie Clarey

 If you’re renting a car during your holiday, you might also come across car guards in South Africa.
 These are people who offer to help you park and look after your car while you’re away.
 Use your discretion when choosing to use their services but if you decide to do so, usually two to five rand is appropriate if you give a tip.

-Another South African phenomenon are petrol station attendants.
+Another South African phenomenon is petrol station attendants.
 They typically refuel your car, clean your windscreen and may also check your oil and tyres.
 Tips will depend on how much they help you, but usually giving a couple of rand is customary.

 Don’t forget to consider travel insurance